sqrtCarlos/mx-beerhouse-ghost-inspector-webhooks/README.md

 * Clone this repo and run `npm install`

-* Contact me to get the environment variables
+* Set up environment variables

+* Note: The `SLACK_CHANNELS` environment variable is to define one or more channels in DTC Workspace.
+You must separate each channel with a comma (#channel1,#channel2)

 ## Test locally